 - Custom scripts serve as glue code that brings the end result of Jenkins to what cloud APIs expect

-This situation is the result of “patching” existing tools with the new requirements of cloud development.
-Even though this technique can work in a limited manner for small teams, it quickly shows its shortcomings when it comes to big companies with a large number of applications.
+This workflow is the result of “patching” existing tools with the new requirements of cloud development.
+Even though this technique can work in a limited manner for small teams, it quickly shows its shortcomings in big companies with a large number of applications.

 Jenkins was never designed with deployment capabilities in mind.
 Its basic construct is a job and nothing else.
 It knows nothing about environments or deployments.
 Mixing compilation and deployment jobs quickly becomes a mess.
 Jenkins is used as an example here, but any traditional build server suffers from the same issues.